the-mikedavis/spectre/README.md

 Writing type specs is critical for code readability and can open wonderful doors of static code analysis for Elixir.
 So why do so many projects lack full specs?
-Well... it's kind of annoying when you need to go look up the documentation on exactly what `:file.consult/1` returns.
+Well... it's kind of annoying when you need to go look up the documentation on exactly what `:file.consult/1` returns every time you wanna end a function with it.

 Spectre provides a mix task that tells you what the [`dialyzer`](http://erlang.org/doc/man/dialyzer.html) thinks your type specs